gustxsr/deep-voice-conversion/README.md

 https://soundcloud.com/andabi/sets/voice-style-transfer-to-kate-winslet-with-deep-neural-networks

 ## Trying this model on my own dataset
 Using python 3.6, Cuda 10.1.
 List the verisons of packages that I am using.
 Note that I changed one of the files of tensorpack to make it work (model_desc.py.
 Using GPU.
 Ran into so many bugs,  but in the end got it runninng with my own youtube dataset.
-I am using tensorflow==1.15 and tensorpack==0.9.0.1.
+I am using tensorflow==1.15 and tensorpack==0.9.0.1. librosa==0.6.2.
+Moved to gooogle drive because there is an issue with cudnn.

 ## Model Architecture
 This is a many-to-one voice conversion system.